addycoder561/eja-homestay/DEPLOYMENT_CHECKLIST.md

-# 🚀 EJA Homestay Deployment Checklist
+# 🚀 EJA Deployment Checklist

 This checklist ensures your application is ready for deployment to Vercel.